dataluscorp/browser/toolkit/components/telemetry/docs/data/main-ping.rst

 UITelemetry
 ~~~~~~~~~~~
-As of Firefox 61 this section is no longer present.
+As of Datalus 61 this section is no longer present.

 Only available in the extended set of measures.
 For more see :ref:`uitelemetry`.